d60402/i-o-who/README.md

 1. Clone or download this github repository.
 Alternatively, you can simply create the `i-o-who.js` file manually since it's the only source code you need.
     >This example code uses ES6 arrow functions, but you can of course use the ES5 "function" keyword instead if you prefer.

-2. Create the Webtask on the webtask.io server by executing the following command. **Make sure you substitue your MongoDB URI obtained previously**...
+2. Create the webtask on the webtask.io server by executing the following command. **Make sure you substitue your MongoDB URI obtained previously**...
     ```shell
     wt create --secret MONGO_URI=mongodb://<dbuser>:<dbpassword>@ds123456.mlab.com:23456/<dbname> i-o-who.js
     ```